rybafish/rybafish.github.io/sqlconsole.md

 ## ABAP Copy
 ![ABAP Copy](https://www.rybafish.net/img/abapcopy.png)

-This is a toggle-button that enables ABAP-style results copy, example:
+This is a toggle-button that enables ABAP-style results copy which might be useful to extract the results to be pasted in text form.
+The output looks like this:

 ```
 ----------------------------------------------